Unmoored

 But what can we do, because for me feeling grounded, and at peace, is something I not only need but require, if I am to function like a healthy, non-toxic human being.

-I imagine that we all have our little ways of grounding ourselves, tethering ourselves to reality, coming into congruence, once again, so that we can feel that our lives are generative, heart-centered, and stable.
+I imagine that we all have our ways of re-tethering ourselves, so that we can return to a state of being that feels more generative, heart-centered, and stable.

 Here I will sound like a typical “spiritually-oriented” person, but for me it helps very much to isolate myself for “a minute” so that I can calm my nerves, sink into silence, and truly feel the emotions that often pour through me when I take the time to pause.
 Deep meditation and yoga help my body and soul immensely, and if I’m outside, and feeling warm winds on a fall day, this entering into silence and nature is a balm to my soul.

 I’m no whirling dervish, but that sort of dancing must be absolutely transporting.
 For others, it might be engaging creatively in a myriad of ways, including gardening, or simply gazing out a window.
 I recently read a short story by Edith Wharton called “Mrs. Manstey’s View” (see The New York Stories of Edith Wharton) about a woman who in her old age did nothing but gaze out of the window of her room.
 This activity eventually inspires her to attempt to burn down a neighbor’s house because of their plans to build and thus block a segment of her view.
-Not everything we try to do to stay calm and occupied actually works to bring us into internal coherence.
-But it’s worth developing, if we possibly can, a repertoire of practices aimed to bringing us back into a non-reactive, more reflective state of mind.
-We might take time to reflect upon small things we might do daily to bring ourselves into a state of coherence.
+Not everything we try to do to stay calm and occupied actually works.
+But it’s worth developing a repertoire of practices aimed to bringing us back into a non-reactive, more reflective state of mind.

 But even with these practices ‘in place” what’s the bottom line here?
 How can we leave the fractured, tortured, unmoored self behind in order to step into a broader, more expansive and healthy sensibility?